ZhengXinyue/png2klg/README.md

 If you want to make it work simultaneously with realsense, refer to https://github.com/mp3guy/ElasticFusion/issues/164(I failed with realsense camera L515)

+(New: I succeeded with realsense D534i.
+It works simultaneously with ElasticFusion and the result seems fine.)

 ## About Realsense(I believe you have already made the camera work)(My camera is L515):
 You can refer to https://github.com/IntelRealSense/librealsense/blob/master/wrappers/python/examples/align-depth2color.py to get aligned color images and depth images.
 I made some changes, you can use command `python get_camera.py` to get aligned images.